 Find out what you should look for when hiring outside help in our article, What To Look For In A Home Care Aide.

-Sharing Caregiving Duties With Family And Friends
+6. Sharing Caregiving Duties With Family And Close Friends

-And you may not know how either, at first, but I recommend you break down all the tasks that you do for your elderly parent(s) as if they are a long list of chores.
+And you may not know how either, at first, so I recommend you break down all the tasks that you do for your elderly parent(s) as if they are a long list of chores.

 It can be as simple as that – but you have to ask.